fabic/fabic.github.com/_posts/notes/2017-12-08-cli-generate-text-to-image.md

         label:"+33 (0) 123 11 22 33" \
         cadet_fabien_mobile_phone_number.black.png

+List available fonts :

+    $ convert -list font | grep Font:

-There seems to exist a possibly “better” alternative to ImageMagick, probably a fork of it :
+There seems to exist a possibly “better” alternative to ImageMagick, probably a fork of it : __GraphicsMagick__.
+But it behaves slightly differently.

     $ sudo apt-get install graphicsmagick